 • An Unlimited Co. is where there is no limit to the liabilities of any of its members.

 • A Sole Proprietorship is where the business is owned by an individual.

-• A Partnership is where the business is owned by two of more people where they have agreed to equal share of the profits.
+• A Partnership is where the business is owned by two or more people where they have agreed to an equal share of the profits.

 • Cooperatives are voluntary organisations under Cooperative Societies Act 1912.

-• A Subsidiary Company is where private, public, unlimited and sole proprietorship have the permission to have foreign direct investment (FDI) of up to 100%.
+• A Subsidiary Company is where private, public, unlimited and sole proprietorship has the permission to have a foreign direct investment (FDI) of up to 100%.

 • Joint Hindu Family business is a business type governed by Hindu law and in this type, only members of the same family can manage this business.